crearis/odoo-in-vue/docs/hugo/content/doc/_index.md

 #### On the flip side

 What does QWeb have that's better than Quasar?
 Currently, Odoo has a great calendar with drag and drop support for moving appointments.
 The QCalendar component from Quasar supports it also .. but ..
 I just haven't prototyped it yet.

+To be clear, we love Odoo and for many situations the QWeb UI is just fine, but when you need to work outside the constraints of QWeb, the Vue framework can take you much further.

 ---